 7. Follow Up

 Many marketers don’t like following up.
 Or, at least, that’s what the statistics indicate.
 In fact, 70% of email chains reportedly end after a single email, despite the fact that follow-up emails typically get similar or higher response rates than the initial email.
+Using an email series to nurture leads can help automate follow up and ensure prospects are hearing from you.

 If there’s one rule you should follow with every outreach campaign, it’s to always follow up.